brentcroft/pi-cam-object-detection-service/install/README.md

     https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md

-## Unpack
+### Unpack
-Unpack the kit into a directory on the pi.
+Unpack the kit into a directory on the pi.<br>
 If this is not "/home/pi" then you will have to make changes to the configuration later.

 Make the two shell files executable: `chmod +x *.sh`

-1. Run "01-build-tf-1.12-0-cp35.sh" to install Tensorflow from the wheel file.
-This takes about 15 mins on a fast network.
+### Install Tensorflow and dependencies

-The kit requires an appropriate Tensorflow wheel to be downloaded (~62M) alongside the shell files.
+The kit requires an appropriate Tensorflow wheel to be downloaded (~62M) alongside the shell files.<br>
 See: https://github.com/lhelontra/tensorflow-on-arm/releases.

-If you do not choose "tensorflow-1.12.0-cp35-none-linux_armv7l.whl" then you must correspondingly amend the file "01-build-tf-1.12-0-cp35.sh" which has the following hard-coded:
+If you do not choose "tensorflow-1.12.0-cp35-none-linux_armv7l.whl" then you must correspondingly amend the file "01-build-tf-1.12-0-cp35.sh" which has the following line hard-coded:

     sudo pip3 install tensorflow-1.12.0-cp35-none-linux_armv7l.whl

-2. Run "02-build-tf-OD-cp35" to install Tensorflow Object Detection.
+Run `./01-build-tf-1.12-0-cp35.sh'<br>
+This takes about 15 mins on a fast network.

+### Install Tensorflow Object Detection and Slim
+Run `./02-build-tf-OD-cp35.sh`<br>
 This takes about 30 mins on a fast network.

 This script downloads  the full object detection master zip (~500M), and then unpacks it to a directory named "./tfod_install".